-- Consider the need for an assessment of nighttime xii) noise.
-Such an assessment may be necessary when there are changes in nighttime noise that meet the threshold values (see 3.3) and where receptors will be exposed to an Lnight,outside of 55 dB or greater in any scenario.
-Nighttime noise changes for sensitive receptors meeting this criteria should be included in Tables A1.1 and A1.2.
-In the absence of a specific prediction methodology the TRL report 'Converting the UK traffic noise index LA10,18h to EU noise indices for noise mapping' (Ref 3) should be used in the assessment of nighttime noise.
-This report provides three methods for predicting nighttime noise levels (Lnight) with the applicable method being dependent on the detail of traffic information available.
-The method used should be agreed with the Overseeing Organisation. - xiii) Sensitive receptors should be highlighted which meet the following nighttime noise criteria: - where the introduction of a project results in a sensitive receptor being exposed to nighttime noise levels in excess of 55 dB Lnight,outside where it is currently below this level; and - where a receptor is exposed to pre-existing Lnight,outside in excess of 55 dB and this is predicted to increase - A1.19 The assessment should show predicted noise changes calculated to the nearest 0.1 dB(A) and agreed mitigation should be taken into account (excluding any statutory noise insulation). - A1.20 Although noise calculations are based on future traffic flows, the impact of the changes can only be recorded for people living and using facilities in the affected area in the year the assessment is undertaken.
+Undertake an assessment of night time noise in the long-term.
+Such an assessment would be necessary when there are changes in night time noise that meet the threshold values (see 3.5) and where receptors will be exposed to an L{night,outside} of 55 dB or greater in any scenario.
+Night time noise changes for sensitive receptors meeting these criteria should be included in Table A1.2.
+In the absence of a specific prediction methodology, the TRL report 'Converting the UK traffic noise index LA10.18h to EU noise indices for noise mapping' (Ref 3) should be used in the assessment of night time noise.
+This report provides three methods for predicting night time noise levels (L{night}) with the applicable method being dependent on the detail of traffic information available.
+The method used should be agreed with the Overseeing Organisation.
+A correction of 2.5 dB(A) should be deducted from the derived $L{\mbox{\scriptsize night}}$ level to obtain the equivalent $L{\mbox{\scriptsize night},\mbox{\scriptsize outside}}$ free-field level.

+- xiii) Sensitive receptors should be highlighted which meet the following night time noise criteria in the long-term: - where the introduction of a project results in a sensitive receptor being exposed to night time noise levels in excess of 55 dB L{night,outside} where it is currently below this level; and - where a receptor is exposed to pre-existing $L{night,outside}$ in excess of 55 dB and this is predicted to increase.

+A1.20 The assessment should show predicted noise changes calculated to the nearest 0.1 dB(A) and agreed mitigation should be taken into account (excluding any statutory noise insulation).

+A1.21 Although noise calculations are based on future traffic flows, the impact of the changes can only be recorded for people living and using facilities in the affected area in the year the assessment is undertaken.
 Where planning permission for a residential development or any other sensitive receptor has been granted but for which construction has not started, the potential impacts on these locations should be estimated and reported separately.